rhariskumar3/AndroidPDFPreview/docs/API_Documentation.md

 # API Documentation for PDF Preview Library

 This document provides detailed descriptions of the parameters, methods, and classes in the PDF Preview library components.
-The library now features a modern architecture that separates factory-time configuration (`PdfViewConfiguration`) from runtime document loading ( `PdfLoadRequest`), alongside the original unified approach (`PdfRequest`, now deprecated).
+The library features a modern architecture that separates factory-time configuration (`PdfViewConfiguration`) from runtime document loading ( `PdfLoadRequest`).

 ## New Architecture Overview

-The library now supports two configuration approaches:
+The library supports a separated configuration approach:

 ### **Recommended: Separate Configuration Pattern**